bloominstituteoftechnology/Sprint-Challenge--Intro-C-OS/README.md

 ## Challenge 1

 What are some of the tasks that a general operating system is responsible for handling?
+User I/O including screen, keyboard, mouse, touch, gestures, and others.
+I/O to devices through drivers including wired and wire-less connection hardware.
+Process scheduling.
+Security protection of the kernal.

 Describe in as much detail as you can _how_ these tasks are handled by the operating system.

+Linux devices appear as files.
+Most devices can be classified as char module, block module, or network module and conform to standard APIs.
+Good device drivers expose capabilites without specifying policy, leaving that to the user.
+From Dabian through Ubunto Linux Mint inherits the Completely Fair Scheduler (CFS).
+CFS scedules a process for execution by selectling the left-most process in a red-black tree of processes waiting for execution expressed as sched_entity structures.
+Long running processes are paused, descheduled, and reinserted into the red-black tree when they excede their maximum execution time.
+From Ubuntu Linux Mint inherits Mandatory Access control (MAC) implimented by AppArmor.
+AppArmor uses Linux Security Modules (LSM) to expose an Access Control api to the kernal.

 ## Challenge 2